 Ported DeepDive from PostgreSQL into MySQL, MariaDB, and MySQL cluster ,to extend its usability.
 I also refactored the code base for easier integration with other DBMS.
 A challenge occurred that our newly-supported distributed DBMS, MySQL cluster, suffers from slow data loading with DeepDive.
 To tackle this problem, I implemented a faster loader for DeepDive using APIs provided by MySQL cluster.

 Working on an interactive KBC tool that automates feature engineering.
 The systematic way of feature engineering in KBC has been proposed, but not well automated by DeepDive.
-I am working on a tool named BrainDump to automatically generate reports to summarize each run of DeepDive and auto-detect possible failure modes.
-I am also working on the visualization of end products for KBC, to automatically serve the generated knowledge base online, with various ways to interact with users.
+I was working on a tool named BrainDump to automatically generate reports to summarize each run of DeepDive and auto-detect possible failure modes.
+I was also working on the visualization of end products for KBC, to automatically serve the generated knowledge base online, with various ways to interact with users.